herrfennessey/carmen-and-dave/carmenAndDave/content/spanish/service.md

     # service item loop
     - icon : ion-android-home #ionicon pack v2 : https://ionicons.com/v2/
       name: Lodging
-      content: "We have reserved 27 rooms at the venue, however, there are hotels within 30-40 minutes by car"
+      content: "We have reserved 27 rooms at the venue, however, there are many inns in the village 5 minutes down the road, if needed"

     # service item loop
     - icon : ion-android-people #ionicon pack v2 : https://ionicons.com/v2/
       name: Kids
-      content: "There is a playground on the property, games & activities, and changing facilities in the hotel"
+      content: "There is a playground on the property, games & activities in the fields, and changing facilities in the hotel"

     # service item loop
     - icon : ion-bowtie #ionicon pack v2 : https://ionicons.com/v2/